mnneeltakemail2/testNeel3/getting-started/as-a-developer.md

 ## DEX API

-The reason behind decentralized exchange is to perform secure exchange of assets issued on Neel platform.
+The reason behind decentralized exchange is to perform secure exchange of assets issued on Neel network.

 The real-time trading is achieved thanks to the only centralized design element of our DEX - the order book Matcher, which matches incoming orders and execute trades at high speed, typically within milliseconds.
 There is no need to wait for the next block to know whether a trade has been executed successfully, this provides speed at the level of centralized exchange and the security of the decentralized protocol.